 We just got back from Texas.
 From the hottest place on earth.
 From my brother’s wedding, where my sister and I made enough cake to feed 230 people.
 230 people!
 We pulled it off.
 Just barely.
 With enough time to put on makeup, dresses, and knot our hair up in an up-do.
 We pulled it off mostly thanks to this sturdy cream cheese frosting recipe.
 It sounds like an oxymoron, I know.
 Sturdy and cream cheese frosting in the same sentence.
 But it’s real.

-I’ve now made this recipe well over 16 times in the last month.
+I’ve now made this recipe for sturdy cream cheese frosting well over 16 times in the last month.
 All kinks have been worked out, so much so that I’d like to say it’s fool-proof.
 Though, the humidity and heat can make a fool of us all.
-In the Texas heat, even in an air conditioned kitchen, it took us twice as long to whip the heavy cream to sturdy, stiff peaks.
+In the Texas heat, even in an air-conditioned kitchen, it took us twice as long to whip the heavy cream to sturdy, stiff peaks.
 Rather than giving exact beating times for this recipe, I’ve given visual cues, the same way I give driving directions.

 Miraculously, this frosting is light yet sturdy and yields that classic cream cheese flavor you’d hope for.
 It’s not too sweet, but just right.
 Most importantly, it holds its shape for several days at room temperature.
 When decorating, it can be smoothed to a crisp, hold romantic swoops, or maintain piped swirls.

 It’s real—a light yet sturdy cream cheese frosting that will hold its shape.
 Pipe it or pull it smooth.
 It can hold both without sagging.

 2 c. heavy cream, chilled